juli04guilar/groupBy/README.md

 # GroupByJs

-GroupBy is a Node library for grouping array of objects using value of columnName passed as a parameter , it support sum, avg, max, min , countDistinct as well chaining operations
+GroupBy is a javascript library for grouping array of objects using attribute name , it support basic operations such as sum, avg, max, min and countDistinct. it support chaning more than one operation.

 ## Installation